Stichting-Ammodo/ammodo-site-scripts/README.md

 ## License

-This project is licensed under the MIT License - see package.json for details.
+This project is licensed under the ATABIX License - see package.json for details.